As a chronic pain patient, it doesn’t matter what I go to the doctor for, I always feel desperate to be heard.

 Too many people are being sent home with real health issues and injuries but without relief or answers.
 This needs to stop!!

 We are trying to figure out when the initial fractures took place.
-However, if our hunch is correct, it happened quite some time ago and the big crack didn’t occur until two weeks ago.
+However, if our hunch is correct, it happened quite some time ago.
+The big crack didn’t occur until two weeks ago, but I was in pain before that.